G0razd/G0razd/README.md

 - 👋 Hi, I’m @G0razd
 - 👀 I’m interested in making apps more user accesible and bridgeing gaps between developers and content managers.
-- 🌱 I’m currently experimenting with qwik 🎺 and astro 🧑‍🚀
+- 🌱 I’m currently learning to curate my online presence and focus my time, energy and attention effectively.
-- 💻 I've used Gatsby and Strapi on most of my early projects.
+- 💻 I've used Gatsby and Strapi on most of my early projects, since then I've moved to Next.js and Directus for better dev and user experience.